UIS NorthStar Initiative

 Announced in the Chancellor’s newsletter on Sept.
 16, 2024, any new position requests that come forward must have approval by unit and/or division leadership and will be evaluated by the Strategic Staffing Committee.
 This includes requests to backfill new vacancies.
 Hiring managers are encouraged to think creatively about how to meet operational needs when vacancies occur before requesting a replacement hire.
 Essential positions will be allowed to be filled.

-As shared in the Provost’s September newsletter, we initiated a review of our academic portfolio this fall to assess the long-term sustainability of our program offerings.
-This will include an external market analysis of our programs to better assess how our programs meet the needs of students and the regions we serve.
-We have assembled a working group composed of faculty and others recommended by the Campus Senate, academic colleges and administration to help move this important work forward and to identify the best mechanisms to keep the university community informed.
+As shared in the Provost’s September 2024 newsletter, we initiated a review of our academic portfolio in Fall 2024 to assess the long-term sustainability of our program offerings.
+This included an external market analysis of our programs to better assess how our programs meet the needs of students and the regions we serve.
+A comprehensive overview of this initiative is on the Academic Portfolio Review website.